jonasm2-cs/Azure-SOC-Project/README.md

 **Objective:** Create a Visual Attack Map that showcases where Attacks are coming from.
 <img width="1355" height="740" alt="image" src="https://github.com/user-attachments/assets/be9262c0-79d1-4369-b098-6e580529bfc8" />

-1. On our Azure Portal Click on Microsoft Sentinel > Click on our Sentinel Instance LAW-SOC-LAB-0000
+1. On our Azure Portal Click on "Microsoft Sentinel" > Click on our Sentinel Instance "LAW-SOC-LAB-0000"
-2. On the Left-side Panel Click on Workbooks(under Threat Management) > Redirect to Microsoft Defender > Click Add a Workbook > Edit > Remove > Copy this <a href=https://drive.google.com/file/d/1ErlVEK5cQjpGyOcu4T02xYy7F31dWuir/view>.json file</a>
+2. On the Left-side Panel Click on "Workbooks" (under Threat Management) > Redirect to Microsoft Defender > Click "Add a Workbook" > Edit > Remove > Copy this <a href=https://drive.google.com/file/d/1ErlVEK5cQjpGyOcu4T02xYy7F31dWuir/view>.json file</a>
 3. Add > Add Data Source + Visualization > Advanced editor tab > Paste the code > Apply > Done Editing
 4. Save > Rename